 Dhaka’s air quality 2nd worst in the world this morning

-Dhaka has ranked second on the list of cities with the worst air quality with an AQI score of 183 at 9:00am today.
+Dhaka ranked second on the list of cities worldwide with the worst air quality this morning.

-In the morning, Dhaka's air was classified as 'unhealthy', though yesterday's air quality was 'moderate' with an AQI score of 99, according to the air quality index.
+Dhaka's air quality was in the "unhealthy" zone, with an air quality index (AQI) score of 173 at 9:00am, according to the air quality index.

-When the AQI value for particle pollution is between 50 and 100, air quality is considered 'moderate', between 101 and 150, air quality is considered 'unhealthy for sensitive groups', between 150 and 200 is 'unhealthy', between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.
+India's Delhi, Indonesia's Jakarta and Democratic Republic of the Congo's Kinshasa occupied the first, third and fourth spots on the list, with AQI scores of 255, 167 and 163, respectively.

-India's Delhi, Pakistan's Lahore and China's Wuhan occupied the first, third and fourth spots on the list, with AQI scores of 370, 177 and 167, respectively.
+An AQI between 101 and 200 is considered "unhealthy", while an AQI between 201 and 300 is said to be "poor", while a reading of 301 to 400 is considered "hazardous", posing serious health risks to residents.

 Dhaka has long been grappling with air pollution issues.
 Its air quality usually turns unhealthy in winter and improves during the monsoon.